AhmedSamy9821/weather-app-with-docker-swarm/README.md

      ```

 8. **Write the `docker-compose.yml` File**:
-   - Define your services and configurations in a `docker-compose.yml` file within the repository directory.
+   - copy`docker-compose.yml` file in this repository and put it within the repository directory.

 9. **Deploy the Services**:
    - Deploy the stack using Docker Compose: